kmehltretter82/frama-c-linux/plugins/kernel_checks/README.md

 Using the same command and harness with the candidate patch's complete `guest.c` proves both assertions, reaches 37/60 statements in 4/158 functions, and again reports zero runtime alarms.
 The shorter fixed path is expected because validation returns before injection.
-This is exact-source static evidence, not an ARM64 runtime execution or upstream confirmation.
+A focused QEMU ARM64 EL2/KVM control later reproduced the rejected external abort on the vulnerable kernel and passed on the fixed kernel.
+Upstream confirmation remains pending.

 Create the baseline and fixed harness databases, then run either one: